SettleScape/server/notes/personal-data-files.md

 * `minecraft/plugins/LuckPerms/yaml-storage/users`: Is a directory containing all users who have ever connected to the server.
 The files contain, among other things, the user's username.
 * `minecraft/plugins/mcMMO/flatfile/mcmmo.users`: Contains usernames of all users who have ever eaned mcMMO experience.
 * `minecraft/plugins/ShopChest/shops.db`: Contains a mapping of usernames to UUIDs.
-* `minecraft/plugins/Towny/data/residents`: Contains a mapping of usernames to UUIDs, a list of their friends, and optionally user-defined "about" message.
+* `minecraft/plugins/Towny/data/residents`: Contains a mapping of usernames to UUIDs, a list of their friends, and optionally a user-defined "about" message.
 * `minecraft/plugins/Towny/data/towns/**`: Contains usernames, a configurable MotD, a configurable culture name, and some user UUIDs.
 * `minecraft/permissions.yml`: We don't use this file, but it can contain usernames.
 * `minecraft/usercache.json`: Contains a mapping of usernames to UUIDs.